How I Achieved a Perfect Score (528) on the MCAT

 Khan Academy Videos vs. Prep Books

 Both options provide advantages and disadvantages.
 Khan Academy uses the official AAMC material to make their videos, but it will take you much longer to work through all of them than getting through the books.
+I may take 2-6 months to get through the videos and in that same time it would take you 2-6 weeks to get through the prep books.
 Ask yourself: do I zone out more during boring lectures or reading boring textbooks?
 There’s no other way to put it, getting through dozens of science subjects will inevitably become boring no matter how nerdy you are.